 Brands are facing a new environment of a decrease in marketing budgets, leading to a need to achieve more with less.
-There is also an increased need to justify the spending, or an increased scrutiny of actual business results.
+There is also an increased need to justify the spending or increased scrutiny of actual business results.

-Adjusting to this will require a restructuring of marketing, Cutting into just some of your spending lines may not be sufficient to deliver the savings.
+Adjusting to this will require a restructuring of marketing.
+Cutting into just some of your spending lines may not be sufficient to deliver the savings.
 Cutting into all of them will make it hard to deliver on your core marketing objectives.
-This is why the current situation calls for a reorganizing of which marketing you do as well as how your marketing is done.
+This is why the current situation calls for a reorganising of which marketing you do as well as how your marketing is done.

 Make better use of buying platforms

 Much can be done by reducing waste in campaign structures, and without any additional technology or cost.
 Brands still plan and buy digital media as if it was traditional media.
 Campaigns are booked in the buying platform with a set time interval and budget, and when the campaign is done the booking logic is discarded.

 Instead of discreet campaigns, digital campaign structure should be seen as a machine learning model.
 From an ML standpoint, it is wasteful to throw away a trained model and the associated data, only to re-train a model on the same objectives for the next campaign.

 The solution is to build campaigns as models for a specific product category, initiative and optimisation goal.
 The models can subsequently be continuously trained and re-used which will ultimately reduce waste and improve efficiency.